-6. Add the recommended final gear oil to the brim of the filler hole as shown.
+Refill with the recommended final gear oil to the brim of the filler hole as shown.
+NOTICE: Be sure no foreign material enters the final gear case.
+[ECB00421]

 - 1. Final gear oil

 - 2. Final gear oil filler bolt

 - 3. Correct oil level